Moffran/calibrated_explanations/README.md

     counterfactual_explanations = explainer(X_test)
 ```

-counterfactuals are visualized using the `plot_counterfactuals`.
+Counterfactuals are visualized using the `plot_counterfactuals`.
 Adding or removing conjunctions is done as before.

 ```python
 counterfactual_explanations.plot_counterfactuals()
 counterfactual_explanations.add_conjunctive_counterfactual_rules().plot_counterfactuals()
 counterfactual_explanations.remove_counterfactual_rules().plot_counterfactuals()
 ```

+`calibrated_explanations` support multiclass which is demonstrated in [demo_multiclass](https://github.com/Moffran/calibrated_explanations/blob/main/notebooks/demo_multiclass.ipynb).
+That notebook also demonstrates how both feature names and target and categorical labels can be added to improve the interpretability.

 Extracting explanations for regression is very similar to how it is done for classification.